- Ensure the lowest possible life-cycle cost to the University as a whole;

 7.6.
 Startup Equipment – Computing equipment promised to new faculty as part of their initial offers of employment.

 7.6.1.
 The determination of whether to include computing equipment as part of a hiring package is the responsibility of the Dean of the CAS.

 7.6.2.
 Funding will come from the Dean’s budget.

 7.6.3.
 Prior to making an offer of a specific amount or of particular equipment, the Dean or department chair should contact WITS in order to obtain specifications for and an estimate of the cost of the requested equipment.
 This information will immediately be conveyed back to the Dean and/or department chair.

 7.6.4.
 Once an offer has been accepted, the Dean should inform WITS.
 WITS staff will then contact the new hire to determine the specifics of what needs to be purchased and when the equipment must be installed.

 7.7.
-Damaged/Lost/Stolen Equipment – The University is liable for its computing equipment that is lost, stolen or damaged beyond repair by accident, vandalism, fire, flood, earthquake or other natural causes while located in Willamette facilities, while being used at an off-campus location or transported for the conduct of University business.
+Damaged/Lost/Stolen Equipment – The University is liable for its computing equipment that is lost, stolen or damaged beyond repair by accident, vandalism, fire, flood, earthquake or other natural causes while located in Willamette facilities, or while being used at an off-campus location, or being transported for the conduct of University business.